 2nd: An awkward situation has arisen at work.
 It has been reported but it is not yet resolved.

 3rd: You have always looked up to your father as a mentor, and count on not only his love and emotional support but also his technical support and business savvy as you launch your new business venture.
 Will you be successful?

 Record your interpretations for this single card if it were drawn under each of the three situations above.
 This card has been briefly discussed in the ARTICLES section; you may want to read it.
-In 1-2 weeks, possible interpretations will be posted.
-They may differ from your own—that’s fine.
-This is all just practice. ### Posted 5•17•19
+The interpretations below may differ from your own—that’s fine.
+This is all just practice. ###

 EXERCISE 4 (3-Card Reading): Using the Emperor you are now familiar with, we will add 2 cards for a 3-card spread.